About and Why

 Naturally, we are here speaking of ‘a successful business‘.
 To go insane with a flop is easy in many places, although it is a sign of great character to meet failure with sanity; and keep on digging.
 But there is another book to write.

-In the wild, it is especially success that drags the thorniest bushes onto your path to (BTW, do you know where to go to?), well, where ever it is you thought you wanted to go.
+In the wild, it often is success dragging the thorniest bushes onto your path to (BTW, do you know where to go to?), well, where ever it is you thought you wanted to go.
 Some manage well with an extra thick skin, others use farsightedness to plan the route, or finetuned social skills when listening to your local (mis?)guides or distinguishing easy ‘friends’ from true friends, dividing greed from need from despair.

 Whatever brings you over the next hill, success in poverty will confront you with personal and professional moral mysteries against which no MBA or PHD could have provided armor.
 Everybody has to find his own way to deal with the extreme decisions and unavoidable pain that comes from working in countries with rotten safety nets, corruption, lawlessness, and the outcroppings of despair.
 Firing an unbearably grating and equally unreliable worker in the full knowledge of his hungry children is a tough call to make.